 A delayed diagnosis can leave a patient going on with their life as if nothing is wrong.
 All the while, however, their medical condition could be getting worse and, ultimately, it could become much more difficult—if not impossible—to treat.
 Patients may need costly and painful treatments that would have been unnecessary had a timely diagnosis been made, and patients may experience additional pain and suffering, loss of income, increased medical bills, and shortened lifespans as a result.

-Make Sure You Have the Right Lawyer for Your Delayed Diagnosis Case
+Make Sure You Have the Right Law Firm for Your Delayed Diagnosis Case

 Proving that a delayed diagnosis was an act of medical malpractice that caused you harm and entitles you to damages is not easy.
 Not every bad outcome is the result of a medical error.
 Proving that a doctor was negligent in diagnosing a patient and that his or her conduct fell below the applicable standard of care requires experience, legal skill, and tenacity, as well as an understanding of the complex medical issues involved in malpractice cases.